axiomhq/next-axiom/README.md

 - If you are using Vercel, make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed.
 On other platforms you must create an API token and set those environment variables:

+:warning: next-axiom is still experimental for non-vercel platforms and is subject to change.

 ```
 AXIOM_DATASET: the dataset the logs will be ingested into
 AXIOM_TOKEN: the API token you created for ingestion to the dataset